imi-bigpicture/bigpicture-metaflex/README.md

 ## BIGPICTURE Metadata Specification Dependencies

-This version of the BIGPICTURE Metadata Storage File Fromat Specification (v.0.1.0) complies to and depends on:
+This version of the BIGPICTURE Metadata Storage File Format Specification (v.0.1.0) complies to and depends on:

 - The Common Mandatory Metadata Structure (CMMS) version 0.1.0
 - The Mandatory Submission Metadata for Directly Accessible Datasets (MSMdad) version 0.1.0